jspinak/brobot/docs/docs/introduction/core-features/processes-as-objects.md

-Having a pause method allows the programmer to think in a more procedural manner: for example, do A and then wait a bit and then do B. Brobot's design incentivizes the programmer to think about the process as discrete process objects that can be combined and recombined in many different configurations.
+Having a pause method allows the programmer to think in a more procedural manner: for example, do A and then wait a bit and then do B. Brobot's design incentivizes the programmer to think about the process as discrete process objects that can be combined and recombined in different configurations.
 Brobot provides a framework for a semi-intelligent automation and not just for automating a static process flow.

 Treating processes as objects also simplifies the creation of new composite actions out of the more basic process building blocks.
-For example, the composite action ClickUntil, which performs clicks until a condition is reached, is much simpler to create with the standard process objects in brobot.
+For example, the composite action ClickUntil, which performs clicks until a condition is reached, is much simpler to create with the standard process objects in Brobot.

 The main classes enabling this are:
 - ActionOptions: a collection of options that can be applied to any action (for example, min similarity).